samcottle/freecodecamp/notes/javascript.md

 For multi-line comments, put the text like this `/* This is a multi-line comment */`.

-## Variables
+## Working with variables
 These are how computers store and manipulate data dynamically.
 Basically, you use a label to point to some specific data, rather than use the data itself.
 Can think of them as being similar to x and y values in algebra, but also capable of representing more than just numbers.

 Creating a variable is referred to as "declaring" a variable.
-To declare a variable, put `var` in front of it, and a `;` after it.
+To declare a variable, you'd usually put `var` in front of it, and a `;` after it.
+Variables can also be preceded with:
+- `let`: to declare a variable within a very specific scope.
+- `const`: to declare a variable that will never be changed.

-For example, `var ourName;` creates/declares a variable called ourName.
+So, for example, `var ourName;` declares a variable called ourName.

 Variable names can be made up of numbers, letters, and `$` or `_`, but can't contain spaces or start with a number.